 Simple:you cannot fix gout if you do not have it.

 Ⓞ Objectives.
 Ought to be the most simple, but surprisingly rarely is.
-If you want to fix gout, your objective is to lower uric acid to 5mg/dL (0.30 mmol/L).
+If you want to fix gout, your objective is to lower uric acid to 5 mg/dL (0.30 mmol/L).
 That will eventually stop the gout flares and end the gout pain.
 It will fix your gout, but not if your objective is a short sharp end to gout pain immediately, or if your objective is to confuse yourself with random lifestyle adjustments.
-The slight complication here is that you may have a choice to make – if the information you Gathered tells you that you that lifestyle could be a factor in your gout, then your Objectives might include dietary and lifestyle adjustments in addition to, or even instead of, uric acid lowering medication.
+The slight complication here is that you may have a choice to make – if the information you Gathered tells you that lifestyle could be a factor in your gout, then your Objectives might include dietary and lifestyle adjustments in addition to, or even instead of, uric acid lowering medication.

 Simple: you cannot fix gout if you do not lower uric acid into the safe zone.